litestar-org/litestar/docs/usage/3-request-data.md

 In the above there are two components:

-First, the path parameter is defined inside the `path` kwarg passed to the _@get_ decorator inside curly brackets and following the form `{parameter_name:parameter_type}`.
+First, the path parameter is defined inside the `path` kwarg passed to the _@get_ decorator.
+This is done following the form `{parameter_name:parameter_type}`.
 This definition of the path parameter is based on the [Starlette path parameter](https://www.starlette.io/routing/#path-parameters) mechanism.
 Yet, in difference to Starlette, which allows defining path parameters without defining their types, Starlite enforces this typing, with the following types supported: _int_, _float_, _str_, _uuid_.